Netflix/falcor/documentation/jsongraph.md

 };
 ~~~

-The JSON Graph object also provides a function on the "todos" list with the following signature:
+The JSON Graph object also provides a function on the `todos` list with the following signature:

 ~~~js
 add(name: String) : JSONGraphEnvelope
 ~~~

-The add method creates a new task in the "todosById" object, and then adds a Reference to the task to the end of the "todos" Array.
+The add method creates a new task in the `todosById` object, and then adds a Reference to the task to the end of the `todos` Array.

-Let's invoke the "add" function using the abstract call operation.
+Let's invoke the `add` function using the abstract call operation.
 The abstract call operation accepts four parameters:

 1. callPath
 2. arguments
 3. refPaths
 4. thisPaths

-The "callPath" is the [Path](http://netflix.github.io/falcor/documentation/paths.html) to the function within the [DataSource](http://netflix.github.io/falcor/documentation/datasources.html)'s JSON Graph object.
+The `callPath` is the [Path](http://netflix.github.io/falcor/documentation/paths.html) to the function within the [DataSource](http://netflix.github.io/falcor/documentation/datasources.html)'s JSON Graph object.
 Note that one invocation of call can only run a single function.

-The "arguments" parameter is the array of arguments to be passed to the function being called.
+The `arguments` parameter is the array of arguments to be passed to the function being called.

-The "refPaths" is an array of [Paths](http://netflix.github.io/falcor/documentation/paths.html) to retrieve from the targets of any references in the JSON Graph Envelope returned by the function.
+The `refPaths` is an array of [Paths](http://netflix.github.io/falcor/documentation/paths.html) to retrieve from the targets of any references in the JSON Graph Envelope returned by the function.

-The "thisPaths" is an array of [Paths](http://netflix.github.io/falcor/documentation/paths.html) to retrieve from the object on which the function is called after the function is successfully excecuted.
+The `thisPaths` is an array of [Paths](http://netflix.github.io/falcor/documentation/paths.html) to retrieve from the object on which the function is called after the function is successfully excecuted.

 Here is how we invoke the abstract call operation: